"A prospect asked for our last pentest report. We didn't have one. The deal stalled."

 Neither do we.
 One page for the board, an executive section for auditors, and a developer section engineers can act on directly.

-A 30-minute review with our lead pentester.
-No slides, no pitch — we look at what you have, tell you what we would test first, and give you a fair scope and timeline.
+A 30-minute scoping call with the senior tester who would run your engagement.
+No slides, no pitch — we look at what you have, tell you what we would test first, and give you a fixed scope, price, and date.